Arvind Kejriwal will run Delhi government from jail if arrested, says Aam Aadmi Party

 The Aam Aadmi Party on Monday said that Delhi Chief Minister Arvind Kejriwal will run the government from jail if he is arrested in the coming days, reported PTI.

-Delhi minister Atishi said that during a meeting of Aam Aadmi Party MLAs on Tuesday, all the party leaders unanimously said that even if the Bharatiya Janata Party sends Kejriwal to jail through some conspiracy, he must not resign.
+All the party leaders unanimously agreed that even if the Bharatiya Janata Party sends Kejriwal to jail through some conspiracy, he must not resign, said AAP minister Atishi.
+The decision was taken at a meeting on Monday.

 “The people of Delhi have given him the mandate to run the government, even if it has to be done from jail,” Delhi Cabinet minister Atishi told PTI.
 “If required we will take permission from the court that important files be sent to Tihar Jail. if required we will hold a Cabinet meeting there and call the officers there.”